 Yes, this is a good description.
 While both plastic and metal injection molding share some basic principles, they also have significant differences.

-In plastic injection molding, thermoplastic or thermosetting plastics are injected into the mold at a high temperature, cooled, and then molded into the desired shape.
-This process directly produces the part in its final form.
+In plastic injection molding, thermoplastic or thermosetting plastics are injected into the mold at a high temperature, cooled and shaped into the desired form.
+This process gives the part its final shape directly.

-On the other hand, metal injection molding often involves using metal powders mixed with a binding agent to create a 'feedstock,' which is then injected into the mold.
-After molding, the binder is removed, and the remaining part is sintered to achieve the final shape.
+Metal injection molding is different.
+Here, metal powder is often mixed with a binder to produce a 'pre-material', which is then injected into the mold.
+After molding, the binder is removed and the remaining part is sintered to achieve the final shape.

 In summary, while the basic principles of metal and plastic injection molding are similar, they differ significantly in materials, temperatures, process complexity, and costs.
 Plastic injection molding is typically chosen for high-volume production at low cost, whereas metal injection molding is used to produce complex parts with high precision.